qwasi/android-sdk/README.md

 ###### API METHOD - `DEVICE.REGISTER`

 ### User Tokens
-User tokens are basically your vendor identifier for this device.
+User tokens are basically your devices.
 Some developers use their customer id or loyalty id number, this allows you to address the devices with this token from the platform.
 These do not have to be unique and can be used to group devices under a single user token.
 The default is "".

 You can set the user token either via the `deviceRegister` call, or later via the Qwasi object.